GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 * An improvement in artificial surface classification was observed in C3.
 More urban areas appear to be correctly identified, although there is a slight increase in false positive identification of urban areas in the central Australian desert and sandy regions.
 * Slight improvement is seen in Woody Cover for the Terrestrial Vegetation classification.
 * Substantial increase in Landsat 7 stripe artefacts in C3 due to  Landsat 8 scenes being filtered out by bad geometric quality assessments.
-* General increase in number pixels with no data surrounding water bodies.
+* General increase in C3 in the number pixels with no data surrounding water bodies.
 * Misclassification of water persistence over the ocean in C3.

 ::::{grid} 1 2 2 3